ls1intum/Artemis/docs/user/exercises/programming-exercise-setup.rst

 - **General Actions**

   - |grading-save| Save the current grading configuration of the open tab
   - |grading-reset| Reset the current grading configuration of the open tab to the default values.
 For **Test Case Tab**, all test cases are set to weight 1, bonus multiplier 1 and bonus points 0.
-For the **Cody Analysis Tab**, the default configuration depends on the selected programming language.
+For the **Code Analysis Tab**, the default configuration depends on the selected programming language.
   - |grading-reevaluate-all| Re-evaluates all scores according to the currently saved settings using the individual feedback stored in the database
   - |grading-trigger-all| Trigger all build plans.
 This leads to the creation of new results using the updated grading configuration
   - Two badges display if the current configuration has been saved yet and if the grading was changed.
 The following graphic visualizes how each action affects the grading page state: